the-ult/nx-angular-testing-sample-with-msw/README.md

 ## Things I would like to add

+- [ ] Do not use image url's while testing (add images to mock assets)
 - [ ] [@ngrx/component-store](https://ngrx.io/guide/component-store) or [@ngneat/elf](https://ngneat.github.io/elf/)
 - [ ] [Playwright tests](https://playwright.dev/)
 - [ ] New App with [GraphQL Yoga](https://the-guild.dev/graphql/yoga-server) and TypedDocumentNode